-Libraries at Displaced Persons Camps (DP camps) were established soon after the opening of DP camps, such as the library at the DP-camp Landsberg, which opened in January 1946.
-It held around 900 volumes, all of which were donated by various Jewish organizations.
-However, some 20,000 volumes were transferred from the Offenbach Archival Depot.
+around 900 volumes, all of which were donated by various Jewish organizations.
+However, some 20,000 volumes were transferred from the Offenbach Archival Depot to various DP camps.
 The final push for this book transfer came from Simon Rifkind, who held the position as Advisor on Jewish Affairs to the American Command in Germany between November 1945 and May 1946.
 By June 1946, the DP-camp Belsen received 3,000 books; the DP-camps Lansdberg, Feldafing and Zeilsheim between 1,100 and 1,200 volumes.
 Camps such as Fürth, Bamberg, Stuttgart and München-Neu-Freimann received around 700 volumes each.
 Among those books were prayer books and rabbinical literature as well as Hebrew and Yiddish novels.
 In September 1946, around the Jewish New Year celebrations, some 51 Torah srolls were sent to various German-Jewish communities as well as to DP-camps.

 In the fall of 1946, after some further requests, an additional 4,000 to 5,000 books were sent from the OAD to various DP-camps.
-The last such book transfer from the OAD took place in March 1948, with approximately 5,000 volumes.151
+The last such book transfer from the OAD took place in March 1948, with approximately 5,000 volumes.
+156